Venice with Kids

 How was our flight?

 I mentioned above that the airline (Delta) lost our stroller, which was a huge inconvenience to us at the start of this trip.
 But overall, the rest of the flight went pretty well, all things considered.
 All my anxiety around this trip was purely centered around how the flights would go.
-Months prior to our travel date, as soon as I booked the trip actually, I started putting together busy bags and a quite book for Totes and Apple.
-It took me almost two months to finish... a separate blog post on these will come soon!
+Months prior to our travel date, as soon as I booked the trip actually, I started putting together busy bags and a quiet book for Totes and Apple.
+It took me almost two months to finish!

 On the flight back to Seattle, we did not request the bulk head as they had us split into two rows (the middle section that has four seats together in each row) and told us the seats next to each of our assigned seats were empty.
 Wasn't completely true but we we did have six seats for the five of us.
 Apple was listed as an Infant in Arms (and it was news to me that while domestically, she flies for free, internationally there is a fee.
 I paid $145 extra for her).